Klipsch Reference RF-7 III

 - bass-reflex (ported) design with dual rear-firing Tractrix ports

-- furniture-grade natural cherry wood veneer
+- furniture-grade walnut wood veneer

 - dual binding posts for bi-amping or bi-wiring